MicrosoftDocs/memdocs/memdocs/intune/user-help/check-status-microsoft-intune-app-android.md

 # Check device settings status
 *Applies to Microsoft Intune app for Android*

-Use the Microsoft Intune app to remotely check the status of a device, and confirm or resolve access issues caused by device settings.
+Use the Microsoft Intune app to remotely check the status of a device, and confirm or resolve access issues caused by noncompliant settings.

 During a status check, the Company Portal app assesses the *device settings status* on an enrolled device, and reports whether or not the settings are compliant with your organization's requirements.
-If your device doesn't meet requirements, your organization may limit or restrict it from accessing work or school resources.
+If your device doesn't meet requirements, your organization may limit or restrict it from accessing internal resources.
 When applicable, the status provides information about how to maintain or regain access.

 >[!TIP]
 > After you update the settings on a noncompliant device, we recommend running a status check to register the changes with the Intune app.

-## Check status of a device
+## Check status
 To check the status of a device:

 1. Open the Microsoft Intune app for Android.